dast1/l4e_iam_role_configuration/configure_IAM_role.md

 As SageMaker is a managed service, it performs operations on your behalf on the hardware that is managed by SageMaker.
 SageMaker can only perform operations that the user permits i.e. a SageMaker user can grant permissions with an IAM role (execution role), where the user then passes the role when making API calls.

-For the purposed of running this demo, we're going to attach 3 policies access policies that allow Amazon Lookout For Equipment to access other AWS Services.
+For the purposed of running this demo, we're going to attach 3 access policies that allow Amazon Lookout For Equipment to access other required AWS Services.

+**Warning!:**

-**Warning!:** Full access policies aren't generally recommend.
+Full access policies aren't generally recommended.
 Please modify them as needed to enforce tighter access controls for your needs.
----

 #### Step 1:
 Search for the created IAM role in the search bar and click on it: